-There’s a really nice lookout point just before the stairs, that takes you down to the rock carvings.
-It’s all fun while going down but just remember that you have to climb the same steps all the way back.
+There’s a nice lookout point just before the stairs, that takes you down to the rock carvings.
+It’s all fun while going down but just remember that you have to climb the same steps back.
 That’s the only challenging part of visiting the ancient rock carving.

 The rock carving is visible on the platform at the bottom of the stairs.
 It was declared a monument in January 1979 and is protected under the Antiquities and Monuments Ordinance.

 There are a total of 8 rock carvings in Hong Kong, of which I have seen the ones at Big Wave Bay, and Lung Ha Wan.
 The others are located at Shek Pik, Cheung Chau, Wong Chuk Hang, Kau Sai Chau, and Po Toi.

 Tung Lung Fort was declared a monument in July 1980 and is protected under the Antiquities and Monuments Ordinance, just like the ancient rock carving.

 The fort was originally known as the Fo Tang Men Fort.
 It is located at the strategic point in the northern corner of Tung Lung Island overlooking the narrow Fo Tang Men passage through which junk boats sailed into Hong Kong.